btoll/benjamintoll.com/content/post/getting_italy_back_online_part_three.md

 # Create the Certificate

-To begin, I first need to generate the certificate that proves the ownership of the public key and thus my server.
-Let's Encrypt makes it painless to do this; it works with most (all?) popular web servers and only needs port 80 to be exposed and accessible on the host.
-I'm containerizing the temporary nginx web server and the `certbot` agent that issues the commands.
+To begin, I first need to generate the certificate that proves the ownership of the public key and thus my domain.
+Let's Encrypt makes it painless to do this; it works with any web server and only needs port 80 to be exposed and accessible on the host.
+Note that for my setup and the purposes of this article, I'm containerizing the temporary nginx web server and the `certbot` agent that issues the commands.

 So, how does it work?
-In brief, `certbot` needs permissions to be able to write a file to the public document root.
+In brief, on the server, `certbot` needs permissions to be able to write a file to the public document root.
 Let's Encrypt will issue a token, and then `certbot` will create a file and append that token to the page.
 Here is the location:

 `http://<YOUR_DOMAIN>/.well-known/acme-challenge/<TOKEN>`

 Let's Encrypt will then try to download that.
 If it can, this will fulfill the needed validation and I can then go on to use `certbot` to issue the commands to download the certificate.

+> Let's Encrypt only issues [Domain Validation (DV) certificates].

 Let's take a peek at `docker-compose.yml` and the `letsencrypt-nginx` service: